nschaefe/Pathfinder/README.md

 Provides
 * A SQL query generator framework, to generate SQL queries for filtering and analysing the outputs of **tracker**.
 These SQL queries are inteded to be used for Apache-Drill.
 The supported syntax is used.
 * A storage plugin for Apache drill for input and output.

+## Build
+* install the custom javassist version under ./lib
+* mvn clean install

+This builds everything, instruments the rt.jar and runs the tests.